ska-sa/katsdpcontroller/sandbox/README.md

 local versions of much of the infrastructure present on a production system.

-It can be used either inside or outside the SARAO firewall, but in the latter case some extra steps are needed to create your own Docker registry with build images.
+It can be used either inside or outside the SARAO firewall, but in the latter case some extra steps are needed to create your own Docker registry with built images.

 ## Requirements